 If you plan on retiring, you’re going to need income to support your post-work lifestyle.
 Financial experts estimate that most Americans will need around 85 percent of their pre-retirement income in retirement—and even more if you have big plans for travel, leisure, or legacy.
 Having money in an IRA is a way to make that happen.

-- Widen your investment options.
-An IRA gives you access to a bigger menu of investment choices and greater flexibility than your employer-sponsored plan.
+An IRA allows you to access to a bigger menu of investment choices and greater flexibility than your employer-sponsored plan.

 What is the Best Place to Open an IRA?